KG-1510/zepto-frontend-task/README.md

 ## 👨‍💻 Features

-:white_check_mark: Users can get data of any of the predefined SQL queries either by using SQL Editor or Sidebar Menu.\
+:white_check_mark: Users can search for any user by their name or email ID.\
-:white_check_mark: Users can sort data directly by clicking the Table Headers title.\
+:white_check_mark: Users can remove the selected users by clicking the X icon.\
-:white_check_mark: Users can search for a particular data among many records using the search bar.\
-:white_check_mark: Users can download the output window table as CSV, with just a single click.
+:white_check_mark: Users can use the backspace button to delete the last selected user.\
+:white_check_mark: Users can use up or down arrow key and press Enter to select user from dropdown.

 ## ⚙️ NPM Modules Used

-- `"react-ace": "^10.1.0",` - To make the code editor
-- `"react-csv-to-table": "^0.0.4",` - To show the output as a simple CSV table
 - `"react-dom": "^18.2.0",` - To interact with React's virtual DOM
-- `"react-icons": "^4.4.0",` - To have an icon library
+- `"react-icons": "^5.0.1",` - To have an icon library
 - `"react-router-dom": "^6.3.0",` - To implement routing features provided by React.js
-- `"react-toastify": "^9.0.5",` - To show the toast notifications for a success or error event
-- `"react-csv": "^2.2.2",` - To export the output window table as CSV
+- `"recoil": "^0.7.7",` - To implement state management.
+Facebook Open Source, fast and performant for small projects.

 ## ⏱ Page Load Time